 Nissan continues to promote its "NissanConnect" system, which integrates smartphones via Android Auto and Apple CarPlay to provide contemporary infotainment and seamless communication.
 For example, remote control of functions such as the air conditioning is possible via the NissanConnect app.
 Additionally, customers may pair the Nissan LEAF with their Amazon Alexa smart home device.

 "As electric vehicles gain mainstream, Nissan is ushering in a new era of electric transportation.
 The Leaf aided in developing Nissan's vision for capable contemporary transportation.
-Now, we are capitalizing on our electric experience and releasing a total of 23 new electrified vehicles by 2030, including 15 pure electric automobiles," Nissan manager Arnaud Charpentier explained.
+Now, we are capitalizing on our electric experience and releasing a total of 23 new electrified vehicles by 2030, including 15 pure electric automobiles (similar to the 2021 Nissan Leaf)," Nissan manager Arnaud Charpentier explained.

 According to rumors, the Nissan Leaf will be phased out by the middle of the decade and replaced by another electric crossover vehicle.
 The technological foundation will be given by Nissan's shared electric vehicle platform CMF-EV with the other members of the Renault-Nissan-Mitsubishi automobile alliance.